-In an activity based on the Think, Pair, Share strategy, students write and discuss their ideas with a partner before sharing them with the larger group.
-This format gives students the opportunity to thoughtfully respond to questions in written form and to engage in meaningful dialogue with other students about these issues.
-It is a helpful way to give students time to compose their ideas before sharing with them with the class.
-The Think, Pair, Share strategy helps students build confidence, encourages greater participation, and often results in more thoughtful discussions.
+The Think-Pair-Share format allows students to thoughtfully respond to questions in written form and to engage in meaningful dialogue with other students about important topics.
+This gives students time to compose their ideas before sharing them with the whole class.
+The Think-Pair-Share strategy builds students’ confidence, encourages greater participation, and often results in more thoughtful discussions.

-Have students reflect on a given question or write a response in their journals.
+Have students reflect individually on a question or set of questions.
+Consider asking students to write a response in their journals.

 When the larger group reconvenes, ask pairs to report back on their conversations.
 Alternatively, you could ask students to share what their partner said.
-In this way, the strategy focuses on students’ skills as careful listeners.
+Using the Think-Pair-Share strategy in this way hones students’ skills as careful listeners.

 JACKIE RUBINO: Today we'll start the class with a Think-Pair-Share activity.
 So basically, I'm going to present the class with three questions, and they're general questions that just ask the kids to reflect on some big ideas.
 They'll be asked to pair up or just get with a couple of people in their vicinity.
 And they'll talk about their opinions on the different questions that they were asked and kind of engage in this conversation.
 Some may agree with each other.
 Some may not, but they'll have the discussion.
 And then after a few minutes, I'll ask them to come back together as a class, and I'll ask one person from a group to share out either their own opinions, or they could share out opinions of others that they found interesting in their groups or their partners' opinions.